By Karen Ansel, MS, RD, CDN

 It's Kind to Your Kidneys

-According to an article in the Winter 2011 issue of ADA Times, that brewski may reduce your risk of developing kidney stones.
+That brewski may reduce your risk of developing kidney stones, according to an article in the Winter 2011 issue of ADA Times.
 Researchers found that beer lowered the risk of kidney stones in men compared to other alcoholic beverages, possibly due to its high water content and diuretic effect.
 Compounds in hops may also slow the release of calcium from bone that is implicated in kidney stones.

 It's a Surprising Source of Fiber

-Who knew that beer packs fiber?
-Made from barley, beer contains beta-glucans a type of soluble fiber credited with improving heart health by lowering cholesterol levels.
-A 12 ounce bottle of lager sports 0.75 grams of fiber while the same amount of dark beer boasts 1.3 grams.
+Who knew that beer contains fiber?
+Made from barley, beer contains beta-glucans — a type of soluble fiber credited with lowering cholesterol levels.
+A 12-ounce bottle of lager sports 0.75 grams of fiber while the same amount of dark beer boasts 1.3 grams.
 Don’t get too excited: The recommended daily amount of fiber is 25 grams for women and 38 grams for men.
 After age 50, your daily fiber needs drops to 21 grams for women and 30 grams for men.

 You'll Strengthen Your Skeleton

-While heavy drinking can weaken bones, a couple of beers a day can make them stronger.
+While heavy drinking can weaken bones, a beer or two may make them stronger.
 Beer is rich in silicon, an element found in few foods and drinks, which has been linked to stronger bones.
 In a Tufts University study, men who drank between one to two beers a day had hip bone densities three-and-a-half to four-and-a-half times greater than teetotalers.

 While these benefits sound great, it’s important not to read them with beer goggles on.
 Moderation is the key word here.
 Typical recommendations for beer and wine consumption are no more than one drink a day for women and two for men, but are heavily reliant on age, gender, genetics and body type.
 That means science won’t back up your decision to knock back an entire six-pack and you shouldn’t start drinking just for the health benefits.